The Huernia plant (life saver plant) is one of the most unusual groups of succulents. The Huernia cactus produces alien-looking five-lobed flowers.

 For outdoor growth in full sun, most species of this genus are recommended for USDA hardiness zone 10.

-Just make sure that temperatures don’t drop below 55° degrees Fahrenheit during the winter.
+Ensure temperatures don’t drop below 55° degrees Fahrenheit during the winter.

 Watering and Feeding